txakurhub/txakurhub/README.md

 <h2 align="center">Hi 👋, I'm Leandro</h2>
 <h4 align="center">
-Web developer from Argentina with experience in PERN stack. </br>
+Hi!
+I'm Leandro, full stack developer with experience in PERN stack.
+Led the creation of an e-commerce for the purchase of sneakers.
-Currently developing a project in the final stage of Henry's bootcamp.</br> Flexible, reliable, with an assertive communication style and willing to meet challenges.
+Flexible, reliable, with an assertive communication style and willing to meet challenges.

 </h4>
 </br>